dsobral/ADER/material/Practical.md

 GO annotations of genes are available on an individual basis in most genetic databases, as well as in dedicate GO browsers such as [AmiGO](http://amigo.geneontology.org) and [QuickGO](https://www.ebi.ac.uk/QuickGO).
 They can also be downloaded on a genome-wide scale from [GO’s annotation repository](http://www.geneontology.org/page/download-annotations) or [BioMart](http://www.ensembl.org/biomart).
 Viewing the annotations of your gene set on an individual gene basis is unfeasible and insufficient: there are too many genes to analyze manually and integrate, and even if you could, this doesn’t tell you how significant the patterns you find are.

-**Task**: Go to the [Gene Ontology download page](http://www.geneontology.org/page/downloads).
-Under GO annotations, download the GO annotation file for <i>Drosophila melanogaster</i>.
-Under ontology, download the Gene Ontology itself in OBO format (which is less verbose than OWL).

-**Task**: Go to [BioMart](http://www.ensembl.org/biomart) and download the GO annotations for <i>Mus musculus</i>.
-Select "ENSEMBL Genes 92" database, then "Mouse Genes" dataset, then under Attributes, select "Gene stable ID", and from the External section, "GO term accession".
+**Task**: Go to [BioMart](http://www.ensembl.org/biomart) and download the GO annotations for <i>Drosophila melanogaster</i> and <i>Mus musculus</i>.
+Select "ENSEMBL Genes 92" database, then "Fruitfly genes" (or "Mouse Genes" for mouse), then under Attributes, select "Gene stable ID", and from the External section, "GO term accession".

 ## <a id="LO10.2">LO 10.2 - Understand the concept of functional enrichment analysis, and the statistics involved</a>